 Tasks forces are established for a prescribed duration and meet as required in order to complete the task assigned to them.
 Task forces are closed.
 Their reports to the Executive Council are publicly available.

-[This definition applies to: Task Force on the Comprehensive Review of the WMO Regional Concept and Approaches.]

 Current status and proposal for EC-77 decision

-Using the categorization of paragraphs 2 and 0 above, the current status of subsidiary bodies of the Executive Council and the proposal for decision by the present session can be summarized as in Table 1.
+Using the categorization of paragraphs 2 and 9 above, the current status of subsidiary bodies of the Executive Council and the proposal for decision by the present session can be summarized as in Table 1.